barchart/alerting-service-public/docs/content/quick_start.md

 ## Demos

-A prebuilt, single-page web application is included with the SDK.
-It should provide some insight into the features and usage of the SDK.
+A prebuilt, single-page web application was built with this SDK.
+It could provide some insight into the features and usage of the SDK.

 You can find the source code here: